joshtwo/metBot/README.md

 * Bot username - the username of your bot's dA account
 * Bot password - the password of your bot's dA account
 * Bot administrator - the name of YOUR dA account
 * Bot trigger - this is a character or string of characters that starts every command you send to the bot in the chatroom.
-For example, if the trigger is ! then you command the bot like this:
+For example, if the trigger is ! then you command the bot like this: `5:10:05 pm <n00blord666> !about`

-    5:10:05 pm <n00blord666> !about
-    5:10:05 pm <myKoolChatBot> Hello!
-I'm running metBot 0.7 (repo).
-My owner is n00blord666.
-I've been up for 9 hours 38 minutes 22 seconds.
-    5:10:12 pm <n00blord666> !say Hello.
-    5:10:13 pm <myKoolChatBot> Hello.

 * Channels to join - a space separated list of channels to join. ex: #Botdom #Fun4Fun #MyPrivateChat
 * Channel logging - Typically you want this.
 If you say yes, chat logs will be recorded in the format of `data/logs/<month>-<day>-<year>/<chatroom name>` inside of the bot's folder.
 * Warn users - If a user doesn't have the privileges to use a command, this will tell them if you choose yes, or ignore them quietly if you choose no.